Mechachleopteryx/An-embedded-pattern-matching-language-in-Haskell/README.md

 generator such as `flex` in the syntax and the semantics; it executes a monadic action (that is, an action possibly having a side-effect) whenever a pattern among many specified patterns matches some text from the input stream.
-However, it differs in that it deals with real-time stream rather than a already saved file, it codes the lexical analyzer specification directly in Haskell's template language, and it extends the pattern so that we can embed Haskell code running on match time in it.
+However, it differs in that it deals with real-time stream rather than an already saved file, it codes the lexical analyzer specification directly in Haskell's template language, and it extends the pattern so that we can embed Haskell code running on match time in it.
 To effectly work on a real-time stream, its pattern-matching engine is implemented on the basis of the